tkuhlman/blog/ideas.md

+# Drafts
+- design/design_doc.md is a draft still

 # Potential Ideas
 - snaps versus docker containers.
 Consider converting minecraft and pycharm to be snaps.
 Investigate the advantages/disadvantages and compare to my docker for messy pets post.